PLSysSec/cse291-fall16/content/assignments/singularity.md

 1. Why does Singularity have channel contracts?
 What are contracts?
 And, explain 2 issues contracts address and how they address them.

 2. What is the role of the `TCell<T>` constructor?
-(That is what problem was it designed to address?)
+(That is, what problem was it designed to address?)